thomsonjf/simple-php-test/README.md

 ### Question Two

-The PHP function `array_map` can apply a custom callback to a given array and return the result.
+The PHP function `array_map` can apply a custom callback to each element of a given array and return the resulting new array.

 Complete the code fragment beneath to transform the `$initialValues` array into an array of integer ID's, plucking just the `id` value from each item in the list.